Keys Takeaways

 Mortgage insurance ensures your mortgage lender receives the balance of your mortgage.
 In other words, the payout goes to the mortgage lender rather than a beneficiary you select.

 The payout amount is in line with your outstanding debt.
 That means it reduces over time as you pay down your mortgage.
 The insurance premiums, however, remain the same throughout the policy term.
-With various coverage amounts available for customers, you can choose one that best suits your needs.
-Dundas Life insurance agents can assist in this process.

 Given the inflexibility of mortgage insurance about who receives the death benefit, a term life insurance policy with ample coverage to take care of your mortgage may be a better deal.
 If the mortgage reduces, your beneficiaries will have some cash even after clearing the mortgage debt.
 They can also use the payout as they deem fit instead of paying down the mortgage in full.